 In the show vlan uni-vlan type command output, type is either community or isolated.
-User network interfaces (UNIs) in a UNI community VLAN can communicate with each other; UNIs in a UNI isolated VLAN cannot communicate.
-Network node interfaces (NNIs) can communicate with each other and with UNIs in UNI isolated and community VLANs.
+User network interfaces (UNIs) or enhanced network interfaced (ENIs) in a UNI-ENI community VLAN can communicate with each other; UNIs or ENIs in a UNI-ENI isolated VLAN cannot communicate.
+Network node interfaces (NNIs) can communicate with each other and with UNIs or ENIs in UNI-ENI isolated and community VLANs.